Skip to content

 Type: slotProps: { option: Option }

-Customize the rendered HTML if a selected option (inside the select control).
+Customize the rendered template if a selected option (inside the select control).
 You can use the slot props to retrieve the current selected option.

 vue